patil215/battlecode-2018/README.md

 # Battlecode 2018

+This is the source code for our entry into the Battlecode 2018 competition.

+Our team name was Steam Locomotive, composed of the following individuals:
+* Neil Patil
+* Niels Kornerup
+* Ryan Rice
+* John Herrick

-This is the source code for our bot for the Battlecode 2018 competition.
-Our team managed to make its way to the top 16, and over to MIT for the finalist's tournament - where we eventually placed 9th.
+Our team placed top 16 in the qualifying tournament, and was invited to MIT for the finalist's tournament - where we eventually placed 9th.

 You can see a livestream of the competition [here](https://www.youtube.com/watch?v=QdljkowowC4).